19hours/sg-statutes/Acts/Community Mediation Centres Act.md

 (2) In making any referral under subsection (1), the Magistrate may order the personal attendance of the complainant or the person complained against before a mediator of a Community Mediation Centre at a time and place to be specified in the order of the Magistrate.

-(3) Any person who fails to comply with the order of the Magistrate made under subsection (2) shall be guilty of contempt of court and action may be taken against him under section 8 of the Subordinate Courts Act (Cap.
+(3) Any person who fails to comply with the order of the Magistrate made under subsection (2) shall be guilty of contempt of court and action may be taken against him under section 8 of the State Courts Act (Cap.
 321).

+[Act 5 of 2014 wef 07/03/2014]

 (4) In a referral by a Magistrate under this section, the mediator of a Community Mediation Centre shall record and notify the Magistrate of the outcome of the mediation to enable the Magistrate to take such further action as he thinks fit under the provisions of the Criminal Procedure Code.